patosai/chess/README.md

 --------------
 `2014-05-09`
 - Incorporated valid move checking skeleton
+- Pieces can now move!
+No valid move checking though

 `2014-05-08`
 - Added reversible chess board to view from white or black side